Virus rebels from France to Florida flout lockdown practices

 PARIS (AP) — Young German adults hold “corona parties” and cough toward older people.
 A Spanish man leashes a goat to go for a walk to skirt confinement orders.
-From France to Florida to Australia, kitesurfers, college students and others crowd beaches.
+From France to Florida to Australia, kitesurfers, college students and others crowd the beaches.

 Their defiance of lockdown mandates and scientific advice to fight the coronavirus pandemic has prompted crackdowns by authorities on people trying to escape cabin fever brought on by virus restrictions.
 In some cases, the virus rebels resist — threatening police as officials express outrage over public gatherings that could spread the virus.